 Vashti Bunyan’s Heartleap

 Vashti Bunyan’s voice, equal parts fragile and beautiful, might well function as a metaphor for her two-part career.
 First, the fragile: after being discovered at a young age by The Rolling Stones’ manager, Andrew Loog Oldham, Bunyan embarked on a failed attempt at pop stardom.
 She later broke her contract with Loog Oldham, travelled the length of Britain in a horse-drawn cart in a quixotic attempt to find an artist’s colony set up by Donovan, and wrote an album’s worth of material on the way.
 The result and her debut, Just Another Diamond Day (1970), was a commercial flop.
-A dispirited Bunyan consequently quit the music industry.
+A dispirited Bunyan consequently quit the music industry, all there was left to do was to sleep all day with a wedge pillow for acid reflux.
 Then, the beautiful: thirty or so years later, after searching for her own name on the internet as a lark, she discovered that Diamond Day had found an appreciative audience in the then-burgeoning ‘freak folk’ scene and that original copies were changing hands for absurd sums on eBay.
 The album was given an official re-release, and she used the royalties to buy a basic home studio setup that would record her second album, 2005’s critically acclaimed Lookaftering.
 Now, she has released what will apparently be her third and last album, Heartleap.

 Despite this unorthodox career, and that ethereal voice, Bunyan is herself something a steely pragmatist.
 She left Loog Oldham’s orbit after experiencing too much heartbreak from heightened expectations of ‘making it’; her decision to quit music making for good after the failure of Diamond Day seems to have been similarly motivated by self-preservation.
 Her albums have been read as paeans to a certain form of pastoralism, but she has admitted that she didn’t care much for the hardships of the hippie dream.
 She does not see herself as a folk singer, and made both Lookaftering and Heartleap with that most rustic and artisanal of musical instruments, a Mac.
 (She taught herself music production after her local technical college refused to allow her to enrol in a music production course as she was “too old”.)
 True to this form, then, her decision to call it quits on this album-making caper has less to do with her being a free-spirited flake chasing her bliss, than a practical recognition that by the time it would take for her to release another album, the form may well be extinct.
 (She plans release her music as digital singles from now on.)